ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 - Optical fiber
 - Radio spectrum

 Different links have different **transmission rate** (bits/second).
 The sending end system will segment the data into **packets** with additional header info.
-They're then sent through the network to the destination end system, where they are resembled into the original data.
+They're then sent through the network to the destination end system, where they are reassembled into the original data.

 #### Packet switch
 Two main type